neha191091/neha191091.github.io/_publications/2018-08-01-threed-human-segmentation.md

 ---
-title: "3D Human Body Segmentation"
+title: "Interdisciplinary Project Report: 3D Human Body Segmentation"
 collection: publications
 permalink: /publication/2018-08-01-threed-human-segmentation
 excerpt: 'The work presented in this report is a part of an effort towards a tool that allows a real-time view into a patient's body for inter-operative guidance.'
 date: 2018-08-01
 paperurl: 'http://neha191091.github.io/files/Semantic_Segmentation_IDP_Report.pdf'
 ---
-*Abstracts*
+*Abstract*

 Development of systems that are equipped to provide a view into a patient’s body form an essential part of the technological advancements needed to improve medical